leomdg/coopsys/README.md

 This is a Single-Page, partially Real-Time, fully asynchronic web application.

-Node was not a safe bet, but it sure was fun!
+Node was not a safe bet at the time, but it sure was fun to surf to unstable dependencies.

 Multi (sub)tasks administration: